kenny-designs/kenny-designs.github.io/about.md

 - Gimp

 ## College
 I'm currently a senior attending Brooklyn College in NYC.
-I'm studying Computer Science with an expected graduation date of June 2021.
+I am studying Computer Science with an expected graduation date of June 2021.

 I have a **3.9/4.0 GPA**.